psf/the-invisibles/content/english/episodes/ep-0.md

 tags: ["python", "data", "diversity", "community"]
 ---

-{{<audio src="/media/audio/your-audio-file.mp3" caption="Episode 0: Introducing the Hidden Figures of Python Podcast Series" >}}
+{{<audio src="/audio/hidden-figures-ep0.m4a" caption="Episode 0: Introducing the Hidden Figures of Python Podcast Series" >}}

-The PyPodcats team got together and talked about their origin story.
+The PyPodcats team, Cheuk, Georgi, Mariatta, and Tereza, got together and talked about their origin story.
 We discussed the name: "Hidden Figures", what inspired us to start this podcast.

 We shared our findings from analyzing data from popular Python podcasts, and wondered about the diversity in the Python community.

 {{<youtube OH3C5a2uAWA>}}

+## Topic discussed

+- Introductions
+- The name "Hidden Figures"
+- "Purple-washing"
+- Diversity issues in workplace, conferences, Python community
+- Collecting data from Top Python Podcasts, Results
+- Where do we go from here

 ## Links from the show